vanHeemstraSystems/translate-documentation/README.md

 You can configure the action further with the following options:

-- `LANG`: The language you want to translate your readme to.
+- `LANG`: The language you want to translate your documentation to.
 The default is Simplified Chinese.
 The supported languages can be found below.
   (default: `zh-CH`) (required: `false`)

 ## Supported Languages